Tatmadaw

-According to the Constitution of Myanmar, the Tatmadaw directly reports to the National Defence and Security Council (NDSC) led by the President of Myanmar.
-The NDSC is an eleven-member national security council responsible for security and defence affairs in Myanmar.
-The NDSC serves as the highest authority in the Government of Myanmar.
+According to the Constitution of Myanmar, the Tatmadaw is led by the commander-in-chief of Defence Services.
+Some actions of the Tatmadaw require the approval of the National Defence and Security Council, an eleven-member national security council responsible for security and defence affairs in Myanmar.
+The president of Myanmar has no command role over the Tatmadaw, though he may work with the NDSC in authorizing military action.

+Name

+The name "Tatmadaw" literally means "Royal Armed Forces" in the Burmese language.
+Since Burma has not been a monarchy since the era prior to British colonial rule, the word "royal" in this usage is understood to mean "glorious".
+This name has become controversial in Myanmar, especially since 2021, as many people in Myanmar have opposed the military during the country's renewed civil war and object to the usage of the complimentary term "royal" to describe it.
+As a result, many Burmese people have taken to using an alternative name "Sit-Tat", which simply means "military" with no positive or negative connotations.

 History

 Burmese monarchy

 The Royal Armed Forces was the armed forces of the Burmese monarchy from the 9th to 19th centuries.
 It refers to the military forces of the Pagan dynasty, the Ava Kingdom, the Toungoo dynasty and the Konbaung dynasty in chronological order.
 The army was one of the major armed forces of Southeast Asia until it was defeated by the British over a six-decade span in the 19th century.

-The army was organised into a small standing army of a few thousand, which defended the capital and the palace, and a much larger conscription-based wartime army.
+The army was organised into a small standing army of a few thousands, which defended the capital and the palace, and a much larger conscription-based wartime army.
 Conscription was based on the ahmudan system, which required local chiefs to supply their predetermined quota of men from their jurisdiction on the basis of population in times of war.
 The wartime army also consisted of elephantry, cavalry, artillery and naval units.

 Firearms, first introduced from China in the late 14th century, became integrated into strategy only gradually over many centuries.
 The first special musket and artillery units, equipped with Portuguese matchlocks and cannon, were formed in the 16th century.
 Outside the special firearm units, there was no formal training program for the regular conscripts, who were expected to have a basic knowledge of self-defence, and how to operate the musket on their own.
 As the technological gap between European powers widened in the 18th century, the army was dependent on Europeans' willingness to sell more sophisticated weaponry.

 While the army had held its own against the armies of the kingdom's neighbours, its performance against more technologically advanced European armies deteriorated over time.
 While it defeated the Portuguese and French intrusions in the 17th and 18th centuries respectively, the army proved unable to match the military strength of the British Empire in the 19th century, losing the First, Second and Third Anglo-Burmese Wars.
 On 1 January 1886, the Royal Burmese Army was formally disbanded by the British government.